jlouis/combinatorrent/README.md

     make conf build test

-This builds HaskellTorrent with the *Debug* flag set and also builds the software with profiling by default so it is easy to hunt down performance regressions.
+This builds Combinatorrent with the *Debug* flag set and also builds the software with profiling by default so it is easy to hunt down performance regressions.
 It also runs the internal test-suite for various values.
 There are a couple of interesting targets in the top-level Makefile

-Reading material for hacking HaskellTorrent:
+Reading material for hacking Combinatorrent:
 --------------------------------------------

    - [Protocol specification - BEP0003](http://www.bittorrent.org/beps/bep_0003.html):